Five Reasons Pre-War Cards Belong in Your Collection

 5. Easy to Find

 Pre-war cards are not all easy scores, of course.
 But if you’re looking for any pre-war card, they aren’t hard to find.
+This, I think, is what surprises people that don’t collect them.

 eBay has a large selection and some dealers will usually have some at the bigger shows.
 In addition, they can also be found on sites, such as COMC.
 T206 cards and 1930s Goudey cards are among the most populous pre-war issues and they aren’t difficult to find.
+Trade cards, in particular, are abundantly easy to locate.
+Even though most of these cards were printed in the 19th century and are well over 100 years old, due to the sheer volume printed, many have survived.

 While the survival rate on pre-war cards is low compared to how many were printed, there are a lot of issues out there that are readily available.
 PSA has graded more than 200,000 T206 cards alone and in his book on the set, author Scot Reader estimates that around 1.6 million are still in existence today.
 That’s much fewer than 1% of the total number printed but, well, still a ton of cards.